ibm-cloud-docs/codeengine/deploy-job.md

 3. From the Submit job pane, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
 4. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.

 You can view job logs after you add logging capabilities.
-See [adding log capabilities](#enable-joblogs-ui) and [viewing job logs from the console](#view-joblogs-ui)for more information.
+See [viewing job logs](#view-job-logs)for more information.
 {: tip}

 ### Running a job with the CLI